 Foreboding Fleeing Flock: In Duskwood, after helping Abercrombie with his project, he asks you to bring a note to the mayor of Darkshire, after which someone runs in with news that wolves are running out of the woods, as though fleeing something, the abomination you unwittingly helped create.

-Four Is Death: On the Wandering Isle you meet Jojo Ironbrow, who claims to be able to break anything with his head and does so with bamboo, wood, and stone.
+Four is Death: On the Wandering Isle you meet Jojo Ironbrow, who claims to be able to break anything with his head and does so with bamboo, wood, and stone.
 When he tries to break a jade statue you took from a hozen village he only manages to hurt his head, but the statue makes an effective battering ram later.

 Frazetta Man: Troggs are essentially Frazetta Dwarves.
 They were created when the Earthen were infected with the Curse of Flesh, but instead of becoming Dwarves, they were twisted into a neanderthal appearance with reduced intelligence.

-Friendly Fireproof: In full effect, but taken Up to Eleven with some Holy spells like the Priest's Penance or Holy Nova, or the Paladin's Holy Shock; they deal damage to enemies, but become healing spells when used on friendly characters.
+In full effect, but taken Up to Eleven with some Holy spells like the Priest's Penance or Holy Nova, or the Paladin's Holy Shock; they deal damage to enemies, but become healing spells when used on friendly characters.

 A similar version applies with some bosses, who can create area of effect fields that provide benefits to them, but harm the players who enter them.